aryanDhakad/semV/README.md

 ## Introduction
 This project is aimed at building a web-based multiple-choice question examination system namely Quizzy.
 This web application is developed for educational purposes, allowing the users to prepare multiple-choice questions for different examinations conducted at the college or university level.
-Our quiz application mainly focuses on preventing users from cheating by using multi-factor authentication along with a camera proctoring feature allowed to the users
+Our quiz application mainly focuses on preventing users from cheating by using multi-factor authentication along with a camera proctoring feature allowed to the users.

 ## Team Members
 |   Enrollment No.  |   Name   |